Black-owned distilleries are breaking barriers that once surrounded the Kentucky bourbon industry

 Contrary to a popular misconception, bourbon does not have to be produced in Kentucky (although the state is where the spirit was born and is where 95 percent of all bourbon is made).
 To be bourbon, a spirit must be produced in the United States, come from a grain mixture that is at least half corn and be aged in charred oak barrels.

-The drink occupies a central role in the Bluegrass state’s identity and tourism economy.
+The drink occupies a central role in the Bluegrass State’s identity and tourism economy.
 It appears on local restaurant menus both as a drink and incorporated into dishes.
 The charred oak barrels it is aged in are turned into furniture and portrayed on banners hanging from streetlights in downtown Louisville.

 But the story of bourbon is also fraught with racism.
 The labor of enslaved people was used in whiskey production in the late 18th and 19th centuries, from the cultivation of corn to the making of barrels and at times distilling the spirit.

-Virginia-born entrepreneur Elijah Craig, dubiously credited by the industry as “the Father of Bourbon” in Kentucky and whose name is now a flagship brand of one major distillery, owned enslaved people, as did other early bourbon makers.
+Virginia-born entrepreneur Elijah Craig, dubiously credited by the industry as “the Father of Bourbon” in Kentucky and whose name is now a flagship brand of one major distillery, was an enslaver, as were other early bourbon makers.

 After emancipation, bourbon brands regularly used racist tropes in advertising.
 Rebel Yell, named after the battle cry of Confederate soldiers, rebranded quietly only last year simply as Rebel.
 Its bottles featured Confederate imagery until almost a decade ago and previously referenced the Confederacy’s “great victory at Chickamauga” in the Civil War.